ministrycentered/raspberry-pi-dashboard/README.md

 That will disable the screensaver, disable the power savings (that turn the display off), clear any warnings from the browser, automatically start our script, and hide the mouse cursor.

-# Chaning the displayed page
+# Changing the displayed page

 The Ruby script is a tiny web server, so you can control the displayed page by accessing special urls.
 The format is: